karst-club/karst/static/page_data/rulebook/rules_of_play.md

 # Learning Lessons
 - Healing
 - Loot
-- XP and Leveling
+- XP and Leveling (covered in character concepts?)
-- Journals and Notes
+- Journals and Notes (covered in party?)